 At every turn he left the men he was using to rot and not once did he ever show he believed in anything more than his own fame.

-Al-Qaeda as it is most often thought of now in the West was not born until 9/11.
+Al-Qaeda as it’s most often thought of now in the West was not born until 9/11.
 And even so, what exactly it means and embodies is more often than not misunderstood and misconstrued in the West.
 It is a group, a belief, and a reformation all at once.
-And it is precedented only in piecemeal – it’s a convergence of forces that have ripped through the story of history before, but never coalesced together on a world that is so fully one interconnected stage.
-All the world’s always been a stage, but never before has the stage been crisscrossed by technologies that allow everyone on it to communicate instantaneously with everyone else.
+And it’s precedented only in piecemeal – it’s a convergence of forces that have ripped through history’s pages before, but never coalesced together on a world that is so fully one interconnected stage.
+All the world always may have been a stage, but never before has the stage been crisscrossed by technologies that allow everyone on it to communicate instantaneously with everyone else.

-Understanding terrorism, the societal decay and collapse it signifies, and its place in the merging currents of violent Islamic fundamentalism requires the telling of the story of the first men who sought to harness the virulent power of “propaganda by deed.”
-A return to the inventiveness of the terror and death that has gripped the Middle East throughout history, and a willingness to see the world through someone else’s eyes – to surrender moral judgment for a while.
+Understanding terrorism, the societal decay and collapse it signifies, and its place in the merging currents of violent Islamic fundamentalism requires telling the story of the first men who sought to harness the virulent power of “propaganda by deed,” a return to the inventiveness of the terror and death that has gripped the Middle East throughout history, and a willingness to see the world through someone else’s eyes – to surrender moral judgment for a while.

 So that you can become, for just a few pages, part of the terrorist pack.

-It is easy to label terrorists as Evil and leave it at that, to dismiss the place of careful measured analysis.
-But there is no understanding gained from this.
-And nothing can be fought until it is understood.
+It’s easy to label terrorists as Evil and leave it at that, to dismiss the place of careful measured analysis.
+But there’s no understanding gained from this.
+And nothing can be fought until it’s understood.
 At the most basic level an act of terrorism is the action of a group of men, and the forces that bring together a group of men do not pay heed to morality.
-These forces neither understand nor care what the groups they solder together may do, but as you come to know these forces you come to know the very nature of terrorism itself.
+These forces neither understand nor care what the groups they solder together may do, but as you come to know these forces – you come to know the very nature of terrorism itself.